joniumGit/buildhat/docs/protocol.md

 The firmware numbers the ports from 0 to 3.
 There is the notion of the 'current port', set using the ``port`` command.
-Many commands implcitly address the current port.
+Many commands implicitly address the current port.

 Each port may have a device connected to it.
 A device may be 'active', which means that it communicates with the HAT using